Preface for 2023-24 APR Request

 - Please use the following naming convention: 24APR[unit name].doc.

 - Title APR at the top left corner of the first page as such: [Department Name] Annual Planning Report 2023-2024

 - Follow the numbering system provided in the guidelines

 - Use Times New Roman, 12 point, black only

 - Set 1" margins (left and right) and justify paragraphs

-The timing of responses to the APR depends in part on when the FAS budget is finalized with the University Administration, but our intention is to have responses released by June 30, 2017.
+The timing of responses to the APR depends in part on when the Arts & Science budget is finalized with the University Administration, but our intention is to have responses released in the first half of July

 1.0 Executive Summary

-Provide a short bulleted summary of the department’s highest priority requests (including relevant cost information).
+Provide a short, bulleted summary of the department’s highest priority requests (including relevant cost information).
 Please rank your requests in order of the highest importance first.
-Note whether they will improve diversity and if internal resources can be redeployed to fund (all or in part) these needs.
-Given the reduced funding available, departments should refrain from proposing permanent on-going items (except for faculty recruitment proposals).
+Note how they meet strategic goals identified in your strategic planning document and if internal resources can be redeployed to fund (all or in part) these needs.
 Requests will only be considered if they are prioritized in this section.

 2.0 Faculty Staffing